Trends

 What happens, though, if every customer becomes a marginal one?
 Specifically, what does this mean for list prices?
 You already know.

 Nevertheless, current reward programs are working, or they’re working well enough.
-Of course, they aren’t making customers loyal and they aren’t enabling vendors to charge a premium for their wares, so maybe they aren’t working.
+Of course, they aren’t making customers loyal, and they aren’t enabling vendors to charge a premium for their wares, so maybe they aren’t working.

 Apple and Starbucks

 Just when you think things couldn’t get worse for loyalty programs comes another report (which I can find) from McKinsey.
-“Companies with loyalty programs posted a 2.28 percent comp sales increase, while those without loyalty programs saw 4.26 percent gains,” wrote Liz Hilton Segel, Phil Auerbach and Ido Sege in “The Power of Points: Strategies for Making Loyalty Programs Work.”
+“Companies with loyalty programs posted a 2.28 percent comp sales increase, while those without loyalty programs saw 4.26 percent gains,” wrote Liz Hilton Segel, Phil Auerbach, and Ido Sege in “The Power of Points: Strategies for Making Loyalty Programs Work.”

 Just because you have a loyalty program doesn’t mean it’s working.

 Engagement plays a big role in loyalty.
-Presumably only masochists engage with vendors they don’t like, so engagement seems like a good place to start, but what comes first?
+Presumably,y only masochists engage with vendors they don’t like, so engagement seems like a good place to start, but what comes first?
 Engaged customers become loyal over time, but you could say that every coupon clipper in the world is therefore engaged, so what’s the deal?

-Simply put, when customers engage with a vendor on an area of mutual interest there’s the necessary spark for loyalty.
+Simply put, when customers engage with a vendor on an area of mutual interest, there’s the necessary spark for loyalty.
 Note the mutuality because it’s important.
 Coupon clippers are engaged, but the vendors really aren’t, and it takes no special talent to offer a discount.

 What Customers Care About